SLODIEN88/Amazon_Vine_Analysis/README.md

 # Summary:
 With the numbers shown above, I do not think there was no significant bias in the reviews that were presented in the shoe category.
 The percentage of 5 star review is 59% and the one for no five star review is 53.6%.
 There is not significant difference.
-The participants must have liked the shoes
+The participants must have liked the shoes.
+One thing we could have looked at is the demographic.
+That would have put the review in percepective